ohovey1/covid_cases_prediction/README.md

 This notebook is divided into the following sections:

 1. Data Exploration
-2. Data Preparation
-3. Data Modeling
+2. Data Modeling
-4. Empirical Results and Evaluation
+3. Empirical Results and Evaluation

 ### Data Exploration: